 BVES is moving to calculate all consequence components via Technosylva's WFA-E and WRRM models in a quantitative manner.
-Currently, BVES is able to obtain wildfire consequence as a calculated output from the WFA-E model.
+Currently, BVES can obtain wildfire consequence as a calculated output from the WFA-E model.
 The following risk components are not calculated in BVES's risk modeling process (gaps in BVES risk process):